-and according to Gauge/Bethe correspondence \cite{NS-GB1,NS-GB2,NS-GB3}, it is identified with the Bethe ansatz equation of a certain integrable model.
+where $\widetilde{\mathcal{W}}_{\text{eff}} (\sigma)$ is the effective twisted superpotential.
+According to the Gauge-Bethe correspondence \cite{NS-GB1,NS-GB2,NS-GB3}, it is identified with the Bethe ansatz equation of a certain integrable model.
 Also, the twisted superpotential $\widetilde{\mathcal{W}}_{\text{eff}} (\sigma)$ of 2d $\mathcal{N}=(2,2)$ theories corresponds to the Yang-Yang potential of the corresponding integrable model.
-For istotropic $SU(2)$ Heisenberg spin chain model XXX$_{1/2}$, similarly for anisotropic XXZ$_{1/2}$ spin chain model, with spin-$1/2$ degree of freedom at each sites, the twisted mass parameters for flavor symmetries are related to the parameters for the position of the lattice sites with respect to symmetric round lattice configuration.
+For the isotropic $SU(2)$ Heisenberg XXX$_{1/2}$ spin chain model and similarly for the anisotropic XXZ$_{1/2}$ spin chain model where spin-$1/2$ degree of freedom of $SU(2)$ is attached to each sites, twisted mass parameters for flavor symmetries are related to parameters for the displacement of lattice sites with respect to the symmetric round lattice configuration.

-In this section, we relate the norm of the Bethe eigenstates of XXX$_{1/2}$ and XXZ$_{1/2}$ spin chain model to the partition function of topologically twisted 2d $\mathcal{N}=(2,2)$ theory and 3d $\mathcal{N}=2$ theory, respectively.
-We also discuss the relation between correlation functions and the coefficients of the expectation value of Baxter $Q$-operator as well as conserved charges.
+In this section, we relate the norm of the Bethe eigenstates of the XXX$_{1/2}$ and the XXZ$_{1/2}$ spin chain model to the partition function of a certain topologically twisted 2d $\mathcal{N}=(2,2)$ and 3d $\mathcal{N}=2$ theory, respectively.
+We also discuss coefficients of the expectation value of the Baxter $Q$-operator and conserved charges in terms of correlation functions.